-- Permission to hunt on Kingsbury Fish and Wildlife Area must be obtained before entering the field.
+- Permission to hunt on Kingsbury FWA must be obtained before entering the field.
 One-day hunting permit cards must be in the possession of the hunter at all times.
 Harvested game must be recorded on one-day permit cards.
 Self-service drop boxes are located throughout the property for your convenience.
 Contaminated areas are off limits at all times.
 If a wounded deer enters this area, contact property personnel.

-- Night hunting for raccoons is permitted in areas 5, 6, 7, and 8 only.
+- Night hunting for raccoons is permitted only in areas 5, 6, 7, and 8.

-- Dog training is available in Area 6 only.
+- Dog training is available only in Area 6.
 Sign up and obtain a permit at headquarters.

 Speed limit is 30 mph unless otherwise posted.

 - No open hunting is allowed.
 Hunting is by special permit only.